SOLUTION · HEALTHCARE

 Healthcare AI: Safe Automation Under Professional Oversight

-Deploy AI where clinical accountability is non-negotiable.
-We start with low-risk, high-ROI administrative work, keep human verification on every clinical-adjacent output, and enforce de-identification and privacy protection end to end.
+Deploy AI where clinical accountability can't be waived.
+We start with low-risk administrative work, keep human verification on every clinical-adjacent output, and de-identify every record before it reaches the model.

 6–8 weeks